-it is your responsibility to find your own clinical practicum placement.
-However, please contact the Program Administrator regarding a placement.
+it is your responsibility to locate and arrange for your clinical practicum placement.
+However, contact email@example.com before you begin to arrange for this placement.

-You must provide your own funding, as the Medical Laboratory Assistant National Certificate program is not eligible for full- or part-time loan or grant funding through the Canada Student Loan programs.
+You must provide your own funding, as the MLA National Certificate program is not eligible for full- or part-time loan or grant funding through the Canada Student Loan programs.
 However, funding may be available through other government or private sources.